bbalganjjm/natural_js/docs/implementation/current.md

 - [x] Implement the M4 representative screen in two authored layouts, nested Select binding, ID-clean keyboard access, and a fixed-fixture benchmark.
 - [x] Record the independent-agent feature task, M4 pilot boundaries, and the detailed M5 review plan.
 - [x] Close changed/full OKF checks and source stamps; commit and fast-forward push M4 to `2.0.0-alpha.0`.
+- [x] Receive M5 approval and independently recheck the unchanged M4 baseline.
+- [x] Close the fetched-HTML M4 integration gap with the same controller and HTML in both mount modes.
+- [ ] Implement M5 retained rules, row-keyed drafts, shared validation, docs, and verification.

 # Next action

-Review [the M5 plan](m5-plan.md) with the user.
-Start M5 implementation only after separate approval; the Firefox host limitation stays open.
+Run the M5 docs-first agent task against the fixed screen, then close source/document stamps and push the approved M5 result.
+Review the separate [M6 plan](m6-plan.md) with the user before implementing it.
+Keep the Firefox host limitation open.

 # Decisions